 - 1. Install the Oracle SNMP Intelligent Agent from the Universal Installer.
-You will be required to run the root.sh script as superuser as part of this install, which installs ORACLE\HOME/bin/dbsnmp. - 2.
-Stop any existing SNMP processes: - ps -ef | grep snmp - 3.
-Edit the /etc/services file and set the SNMP port to be 1161 for the native UNIX agent.
-Change the line to the following:
+You will be required to run the root.sh script as superuser as part of this install, which installs ORACLE_HOME/bin/dbsnmp. - 2.
+Stop any existing SNMP processes:

 '''

-snmp 1161/udp
+ps -ef | grep snmp

 '''